Günther Angern: Biography

-Born in Kolberg, Angern joined the army of Imperial Germany as an Fahnen-junker (officer cadet).
-He was commissioned in the infantry and fought in World War I. In the interwar period, he joined the Wehrmacht and by 1938 was commander of the 3rd Schützen (Rifle) Brigade.
+Born in Kolberg, Angern joined the army of Imperial Germany as an Fahnenjunker (officer cadet).
+He was commissioned in the infantry and fought in World War I during which he was awarded the Iron Cross, 1st and 2nd class and the Hanseatic Cross of Hamburg.
+In the interwar period, he joined the Reichswehr (after 1935, the Wehrmacht) and by 1938 was commander of the 3rd Schützen (Rifle) Brigade.
 The following year he led the 11th Schützen Brigade.
-In August 1940, now an oberst, he was awarded the Knight's Cross of the Iron Cross while commanding the brigade.
+In August 1940, now an Oberst, he was awarded the Knight's Cross of the Iron Cross while commanding the brigade.

 On 15 August 1941, during the later stages of Operation Barbarossa, Angern was given command of the 11th Panzer Division.
 His time leading the division was brief, for he was wounded nine days later.
-He had a long period off active duty because of his wounds and during this time was promoted to generalmajor and received the German Cross in Gold.
+He had a long period off active duty because of his wounds and during this time was promoted to Generalmajor and received the German Cross in Gold.

 Returning to duty on 15 September 1942, Angern took command of the 16th Panzer Division, operating to the north of the city of Stalingrad, supporting the divisions fighting in the city.
 By mid-November, the division had been reduced to 4,000 personnel and had been ordered to withdraw to the Donets.
 The Red Army began a counteroffensive which encircled Stalingrad, trapping several elements of the division, including Angern and his staff, in the city along with the Sixth Army.
-Angern remained in Stalingrad throughout the siege and was promoted to generalleutnant on 21 January 1943.
+Angern remained in Stalingrad throughout the siege and was promoted to Generalleutnant on 21 January 1943.

 The advance of the Red Army pressed the Germans into the eastern portion of the Stalingrad perimeter and in mid-January, along with some other staff officers of the division, Angern considered escaping the encirclement by passing through the frontlines wearing captured Red Army uniforms accompanied by Russian Hiwis.
 Nothing came of the plan and, with defeat inevitable, Angern committed suicide on 2 February 1943.